Drive from Tanzania's historic port city of Dar es Salaam to Mikumi National Park for game viewing, before continuing to Iringa in the highlands.

-On the first day of this Dar es Salaam to Victoria Falls Safari we leave the East Coast of Africa, making our way out of the city and into the bush.
+On the first day of this Dar es Salaam to Victoria Falls Safari, we leave the East Coast of Africa, making our way from the chaotic city into the untamed bush.

 Heading inland into rural Tanzania we stop at Mikumi National Park for the night.
 This popular Tanzanian game park is home to over 400 bird species and a healthy population of wild animals, from lion and elephant to buffalo and antelope.
 Mikumi is part of a larger wilderness ecosystem around Selous Game Reserve, one of Africa's largest game reserves.

-This morning we embark on an early morning game drive in Mikumi National Park, where common sightings include four of the Big Five (buffalo, lion, elephant and leopard), along with zebras, giraffes, wildebeest and others.
+This morning we embark on an early morning game drive in Mikumi National Park, where common sightings include four of the Big Five (buffalo, lion, elephant and leopard), along with zebras, giraffes, wildebeest and other African animals.